GitPaulo/RightClickSearchInfo/README.md

 This plugin will add two context menu items and two commands to open a player target in search or lodestone.

-1. Through target context menu `View In Search` / `Open In Lodestone'`
+1. Through target context menu `View In Search` / `Open In Lodestone`

 ![preview.png](preview.png)